 Walk On The Beach - Pacific Coast

-In this 10.5" x 10.5" watercolour, we have a couple enjoying a stroll along one of our Pacific Coast beaches.
-Typically, the beach is spotted with driftwood that rode the waves ashore.
+In this 10.5" x 10.5" watercolour, we see a couple stolling on one of our Pacific Coast beaches spotted with driftwood that rode the big waves ashore.
 No longer available - sold.

 Moraine Lake - Banff National Park